divolte/divolte-collector/docs/mapping_reference.rst

 Schema evolution and default values
 -----------------------------------
 Schema evolution is the process of changing the schema over time as requirements change.
 For example when a new feature is added to your website, you add additional fields to the schema that contain specific information about user interactions with this new feature.
 In this scenario, you would update the schema to have these additional fields, update the mapping and then run Divolte Collector with the new schema and mapping.
 This means that there will be a difference between data that was written prior to the update and data that is written after the update.
-Also, it means that after the update, there can still be consumers of the data (from HDFS or Kafka) that still use the old schema.
+Also, it means that after the update, there can still be consumers of the data that still use the old schema.
 In order to make sure that this isn't a problem, the readers with the old schema need to be able to read data written with the new schema and readers with the new schema should also still work on data written with the old schema.

 Luckily, Avro supports both of these cases.
 When reading newer data with an older schema, the fields that are not present in the old schema are simply ignored by the reader.
 The other way around is slightly trickier.
 When reading older data with a new schema, Avro will fill in the default values for fields that are present in the schema but not in the data. *This is provided that there is a default value.* Basically, this means that it is recommended to always provide a default value for all your fields in the schema.
 In case of nullable fields, the default value could just be null.